TaranRickard/minitab-interview/README.md

 #### The git CLI
 > https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 Once this is set up, open a terminal in the folder you'd like to download the package to.
-Then download from github.
+Then, download from github.
 > git clone https://github.com/TaranRickard/minitab-interview.git

 after downloading from github, a new folder will be created in your current directory.
 Navigate into that directory.